openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     -   Are you aware of the IPCC guidelines for the recommended land use classes and how they will relate to mapping land cover?
     -   Do you have key categories that will drive different analysis techniques?

--   Considerations for measuring, reporting, and verifying your data.
+-   Considerations for measuring, reporting and verifying your data.

-    -   Do you have a strategy; do you know what is required?
+    -   Do you have a strategy?
+Do you know what is required?
 Do you know where to get the required information?
 Looking ahead, are you on the right path (who are the decision makers that will inform these strategies?)
     -   What field data will be required for classification and accuracy assessment?
     -   Do you have an existing National Forest Monitoring System (NFMS) in place?

--   Will you supplement your remote sensing project with existing data (local data on forest type, management intent, records of natural disturbance…)?
+-   Will you supplement your remote sensing project with existing data (local data on forest type, management intent, records of natural disturbance, etc.)?

 -   Partnerships (vendors, agencies, bureaus, etc.)

-.. _module 1:
+.. _Module 1:

 Mosaic generation (Landsat & Sentinel 2)
 ----------------------------------------

 SEPAL provides a robust interface for generating Landsat and Sentinel 2 mosaics.
-Mosaic creation is the first step for the image classification and two date change detection processes covered in `module 2`_ and `module 3`_ respectively.
+Mosaic creation is the first step for the image classification and two date change detection processes covered in `Module 2`_ and `Module 3`_ respectively.
 These mosaics can be downloaded locally or to your Google Drive.

 In this tutorial, you will create a Landsat mosaic for the Mai Ndombe region of the Democratic Republic of the Congo, where REDD+ projects are currently underway.